A Guide to Cognitive Decline in Old Age

 In this guide:

-As people age, it is common to experience changes in cognition, which can affect memory, attention, and other cognitive abilities.
+As people age, it is common to experience changes in cognition that typically affect memory, attention, and other cognitive abilities.
+Without the right support, this can negatively impact their quality of life.

-Below is an explanation of what happens as cognition changes and what to do if you notice a change in cognition in yourself or someone you care for
+Below is an explanation of what happens as cognition changes in older individuals and what to do if you notice a change in cognition in yourself or someone you care for.

-The normal aging process brings subtle changes in cognitive abilities, some of these changes may include:
+The normal aging process brings subtle changes in the cognitive abilities of older adults, some of these changes may include:

 Everyone who experiences cognitive decline will have individual symptoms, however some day-to-day examples may be: